7ckingSven/ecommerce-pos/README.md

 ---

 ## Database
-This project uses **Supabase (PostgreSQL)** as its database.
+This project uses Supabase (PostgreSQL) as its database.
 Supabase provides a real-time, cloud-hosted PostgreSQL database with a built-in dashboard, authentication, and REST API support.

 ---

+## Deployment
+This project is deployed using Railway, a cloud platform that supports containerized Flask applications via Docker, ensuring consistent and reliable access to the system through a public URL.

+---

 ## Developer
-- **Jorist Dave git add README.mdAgduma, Rhea Jane Mae Almelda, Val Cyril Calixton, Alfrancis Limo**
-- **Project Type:** Capstone Research Project
+- Project Type: Capstone Research Project
-- **Course:** Information Technology
+- Course: Information Technology
-- **Year:** 2026
+- Year: 2026

 ---